Niicck/cookiecutter-niicck-django/docs/development_guide.md

   - This will run all complementary non-app services within docker
 - `make up-undockerized-app`
   - This will run the django app directly on the host machine (within a poetry virtualenv)

+### Troubleshooting

+If `tools/run_undockerized_app.sh` isn't loading in variables properly or can't connect to the database, check if you have the `poetry-dotenv-plugin` installed. **If this plugin is installed, then the default script will not work, since it handles .env loading in its own way.** One fix would be to change the POSTGRES_HOST=127.0.0.1 within your .env file manually and flip it back when you're ready to return to a docker workflow.